 This celebration of darkly quirky author-illustrator Edward Gorey and turn-of-the-century art, theater, music, fashion and technology boasts San Francisco’s highest concentration of top hats, corsets and absinthe.
-Entertainment includes an enactment of Gorey's tale "The Doubtful Guest," ballroom dancing, burlesque, circus and acrobatic acts, bands, steam-powered machines, curiosities on display, DJs, an antique portrait studio, parlor games and performances by Vau de Vire Society, Wanderlust Circus Orchestra and John Brothers Piano Company.
+Entertainment includes an enactment of Gorey's tale "The Curious Sofa," ballroom dancing, burlesque, circus and acrobatic acts, bands, steam-powered machines, curiosities on display, DJs, an antique portrait studio, parlor games and performances by Vau de Vire Society and Dark Garden Corsetry.
 A vendor bazaar offers period garments and accoutrements.

 Good Food Awards Marketplace and Beer & Spirits Garden

-Taste and buy the best charcuterie, cheese, chocolate, coffee, confections, pickles and preserves from across the country, as determined by the Good Food Awards, which honors U.S. farmers and food producers who craft delicious food items with sustainable and socially conscious operations.
-Separately, beer and spirit makers will pour drinks and cocktails at the hall upstairs in the Ferry Building from 11 am-2 pm.
+Taste and buy the best charcuterie, cheese, chocolate, coffee, confections, oils, pickles, preserves, beer and spirits from across the country---made by Good Food Awards winners.
+The awards honor farmers and producers who craft delicious food and drink with sustainable and socially conscious operations.

 National Park Fee-Free Day

-All national parks offer free admission--such as Muir Woods, Sequoia and Yosemite.
+All national parks--such as Muir Woods, Sequoia and Yosemite--offer free admission.